keithah/monarchmoney-ts/README.md

 **Transform your financial data into AI-friendly insights** 💰🤖

-*Perfect for Claude Desktop, MCP servers, and other AI assistant integrations requiring optimized context usage.*
+*Perfect for Claude Desktop, MCP servers, and other AI assistant integrations requiring optimized context usage.*# CI Test